Australian Federal Government Security Clearances Canberra

 Employers in Canberra, both private Vendors providing ICT services to federal government and the federal government themselves, are much more likely to put a new permanent employee through the federal government security clearance process than they are for a new contractor.
 In Canberra, employers expect their contractors to already have security clearances while they are willing to help their employees get cleared initially.

 The good news though is that Recruitment Hive has recently come to an arrangement with a service provider that will, at a relatively small cost, sponsor and obtain a security clearance for ICT professionals whom we refer to them.
+They also have the ability to re-activate a clearance.
 This is obviously a very valuable service to an ICT professional looking to break into the security cleared contracting market in Canberra and who has neither a current security clearance nor a job that will obtain one for them.

 To find out more about how Recruitment Hive can assist in obtaining a federal government security clearance call our team on 02 6299 1006 or email Info@RecruitmentHive.com.au to request more information.